Have you ever wondered why 92% of the world’s largest companies outsource, not offshore?

 Ownership and Control

-When we talk about offshoring vs outsourcing, the first conversation to be had is on ownership.
-In offshoring, most of the time, control and ownership rests with the parent company.
-Apple opening a factory in China does not mean the factory has Chinese leadership.
+When we talk about offshoring vs outsourcing, the first conversation to have is about ownership.
+In offshoring, control and ownership typically rest with the parent company.
+Apple’s opening a factory in China does not mean the factory has Chinese leadership.
 It is still a subsidiary of the parent company, Apple, and must abide by Apple’s policies.

 This is not necessarily the case with outsourcing.
 Outsourcing offers far less control and ownership than offshoring.
-Since you are hiring a third party to do something for you, things are up to their discretion.
-You could include in your contract that you have direct control, but most firms do not offer that choice.
+Since you are hiring a third party to do something for you, the outcome is at their discretion.
+You could include a clause in your contract stating that you have direct control, but most firms do not offer that option.
 Outsourcing firms are typically juggling tens and hundreds of clients at a time and are results-oriented.

 As a client business, you only need to be concerned with whether results are coming.
 How they manage and handle things internally is all up to them.